 Before starting any land-disturbing activity that results in a cumulative disturbance greater than twenty thousand (20,000) square feet, the Developer Owners, Parcel Owners, or the Representative shall obtain a grading permit from the Orange County Erosion Control Division.
 The Developer Owners, Parcel Owners or the Representative if any, shall include the erosion and sediment control plan in the Development Agreement Compliance Permit application.

+The Property Owners or Parcels Owners shall fund a third party inspector to conduct inspections during construction and after construction is completed to check that structural BMPs are constructed in accordance with the plans and specifications, including but not limited to materials used and their placement; limits of excavation; installation of pre-treatment structures; and monitoring.
+Non-conformance will immediately be brought to the attention of the Registered Design Professional In Charge, and the Town of Chapel Hill, along with a report documenting what is needed to correct the deficiency and bring the site into plan compliance.

 5.19 Neighboring Lands, Compatibility, Buffers.

-The Property shall strive to respect existing development adjacent to the Property and shall adhere to the building and site design details established in Exhibit B.
+The Property shall respect existing development adjacent to the Property and shall adhere to the building and site design details established in Exhibit B.

 Development that occurs on the site will adhere to the buffer, lighting, drainage, and noise impact standards set forth in this Section, Sections 5.18 and 5.19 of this Agreement, and Exhibit B.